dbpedia/neural-rdf-verbalizer/README.md

 				 --learning_rate --use_colab			\
 				 --checkpoint "path_to_checkpoint_dir"

+- If you want to train an RNN or Transformer model, Input of the model us .triple and Target is .lex file.

 - To use Google-Colab, set the argument 'use_colab' to True run the following command first then above commands with '!' in front.